-Some cases of erectile dysfunction are due to chronic diseases of the lungs, liver, kidneys, heart, nerves, arteries, or veins.
-With your physician’s help, you can manage conditions that could affect your ability to have an erection, such as high blood pressure, diabetes, cardiovascular disease, and depression.
+Some cases of erectile dysfunction are due to chronic diseases of the lungs, liver, kidneys, heart, nerves, arteries, veins, or endocrine system.
+With your physician’s help, you can manage conditions that could affect your ability to have an erection, such as high blood pressure, diabetes, cardiovascular disease, low testosterone, and depression.

 If you suspect that your medications may be the problem, ask your doctor about changing or adjusting them.
 Medications for the following conditions are most commonly associated with erectile dysfunction as a side effect:

 Eat a healthful diet, one that is low in saturated fat, sugars, and simple carbohydrates, and high in fruits, vegetables, whole grains, and omega-3 fatty acids.
 Maintain a healthy weight.

 Begin and stick to a regular exercise plan.
 Choose exercises you enjoy and will make a regular part of your day.
 Strive to maintain an exercise program that keeps you fit and at a healthy weight.
 For many people, this includes walking or participating in an aerobic activity for 30 minutes a day.
 Exercise also can help you manage stress.
 Check with your doctor before starting any exercise program.

 Tobacco damages blood vessels, including penile arteries.
 Talk to your doctor about how you can successfully quit smoking.